The first approach in managing seasonal or perennial forms of hay fever should be to avoid the allergens that trigger symptoms.

 - Never take anyone else’s medication.

 Decongestants help relieve the stuffiness and pressure caused by swollen nasal tissue.
 They do not contain antihistamines, so they do not cause antihistaminic side effects.
 They do not relieve other symptoms of allergic rhinitis.
-Decongestants are available as prescription and nonprescription medications and are often found in combination with antihistamines or other medications.
+Oral decongestants are available as prescription and nonprescription medications and are often found in combination with antihistamines or other medications.
 It is not uncommon for patients using decongestants to experience insomnia if they take the medication in the afternoon or evening.
 If this occurs, a dose reduction may be needed.
 At times, men with prostate enlargement may encounter urinary problems while on decongestants.
 Patients using medications to manage emotional or behavioral problems should discuss this with their allergist before using decongestants.
+Patients with high blood pressure or heart disease should check with their allergist before using.
 Pregnant patients should also check with their allergist before starting decongestants.

 Nonprescription decongestant nasal sprays work within minutes and last for hours, but you should not use them for more than a few days at a time unless instructed by your allergist.
 Prolonged use can cause rhinitis medicamentosa, or rebound swelling of the nasal tissue.
 Stopping the use of the decongestant nasal spray will cure that swelling, provided that there is no underlying disorder.

 Oral decongestants are found in many over-the-counter (OTC) and prescription medications, and may be the treatment of choice for nasal congestion.
 They don’t cause rhinitis medicamentosa but need to be avoided by some patients with high blood pressure.
-If you have high blood pressure, check with your allergist before using them.
+If you have high blood pressure or heart problems, check with your allergist before using them.

 Nonprescription saline nasal sprays will help counteract symptoms such as dry nasal passages or thick nasal mucus.
 Unlike decongestant nasal sprays, a saline nasal spray can be used as often as it is needed.
 Sometimes an allergist may recommend washing (douching) the nasal passage.
 There are many OTC delivery systems for saline rinses, including neti pots and saline rinse bottles.